Am0031/javascript-algorithms/README.md

 - isAnagram: check if two strings are anagrams (same letters)
 - camelCase: changes the format of a string to a camel case format
+- vowelCount: returns the total number of vowels present in a string

 ### Arrays